harinisuresh21/Gitguard-cli/README.md

     * Heuristic Engine: Pre-caching common malicious behavioral patterns to reduce AI token usage and speed up scan times.

 hi byeeeee
-we are updating the gitguard fully stay focuse and have a great weekend
+we are updating the gitguard fully stay focuse and have a great weekend hada very tired today coz had to roam a lot!